organicrails/organicrails.github.io/_posts/2015-07-29-Billtrail.md

 With that said, let's save that challenge for next time.

-Again, I apologize for the lack of testing for this one (but definitely next one!).

 No CSS again.
 I am thinking of adding some simple bootstrap next time, so that hopefully it'll look better and not as plain.

 Thanks again for reading, see you next time!